-\item (leaf topology for foliation).
-Let $ M $ be a (Hausdorff) topology space.
+\item (Leaf topology for foliation) Let $ M $ be a (Hausdorff) topological space.
 Assume there are mutually disjoint subsets of $ M $, $ U_{\alpha} $, $ \alpha \in \Lambda $, such that $ M = \bigcup_{\alpha}U_{\alpha} $.
 Consider $ M $ as a bundle over $ \Lambda $.
-The fiber topology in $ M $ is called a \textbf{leaf topology} of $ M $.
-Particularly, \emph{foliations} (see e.g. \autoref{regFoliation}) or \emph{laminations} (see e.g. \autoref{holonomyL} or \cite{HPS77}) have leaf topologies if the mutually disjoint subsets are taken as the leaves of foliations or laminations. \end{enumerate} \end{exa}
+The fiber topology in $ M $ is called the \textbf{leaf topology} of $ M $.
+In particular, we can give a \emph{foliation} (see e.g. \autoref{regFoliation}) or a \emph{lamination} (see e.g. \autoref{holonomyL} or \cite{HPS77}) the leaf topology if the mutually disjoint subsets are taken as the leaves of the foliation or lamination. \end{enumerate} \end{exa}

-We will use fiber (or leaf) topology frequently when applying our main results; see e.g. \autoref{foliations}.
+We will use the fiber (or leaf) topology frequently when applying our main results; see e.g. \autoref{foliations}.